Tracing Networks of Knowledge in the Digital Age: Outlook

 \section{Outlook}

 In this paper, we have examined new emerging and fascinating ways of tracing networks of knowledge in real-time using the digital traces that we leave in our everyday lives.
-We have explored the new possibilities offered by the analysis of a variety of data sources, including social media, large-scale data repositories and mobile data.

-The availability of these new sources of data allows for new types of investigation that were not possible just a few years ago.
+We have explored the new possibilities offered by the availability of a variety of new forms of data, including social media, large-scale data repositories and mobile data.
+These data sources allow for new types of investigation that were not possible just a few years ago.
 At the same time, it is important to consider the limitations that are inherent in using these new forms of data for mapping social phenomena.
-One of the key issues is indeed associated to the intrinsic bias that is associated to these data sources.
-For example, the demographics of social media users might not be representative of the general population~\citep{mislove2011understanding}.
+One of the key issues is indeed associated to the intrinsic bias that is associated to them For example, the demographics of social media users might not be representative of the general population~\citep{mislove2011understanding}.
 However, it is worth noting that these sources are still valuable for understanding the behaviour of particular subsets of the population.
 In general, it is still possible to derive population-level observations taking into consideration at the same time the limitations of the data sources used for the analysis.
+Predictive models using techniques from Machine Learning and Artificial Intelligence are also opening up new possibilities in this field.
+For example, a very interesting and promising area is the creation of knowledge graphs, linking concepts, people and places~\citep{nickel2015review}.
+The application of machine learning to the process of understanding processes of knowledge dissemination and its implications has also recently attracted the attention of social scientists (see for example~\citep{mackenzie2017machine}, in which the author develops an archaeology of machine learning operations following Foucault~\citep{foucault2013archaeology}).

-Other important considerations are related to the potential privacy issues associated with these new emerging sources of data~\citep{musolesi2014big}.
+Other important considerations are related to the potential privacy issues associated with these new emerging sources of data~\citep{musolesi2014big,RosMus15_spatiotemporal}.
 It is worth noting that most of the data cited in this article are the results of aggregation, i.e., they preserve the identity of the single users.
-2 Most of the existing work has been based on extracting, mapping and visualising networks of knowledge.
-We believe that modelling and predicting the dissemination of knowledge represent a very interesting and still open areas for researchers, also considering the recent results in both network science~\citep{boccaletti2006complex, barrat2008dynamical, newman2010networks,pastor2015epidemic} and machine learning~\citep{Mur12_Machine}.
-This is indeed an area where truly interdisciplinary work is essential given the fact that the research questions in this field are really at the interface of the humanities, social sciences, computational and mathematical sciences.